gotec/git2net/docs/source/getting_started.rst

 Then, we disambiguate author identities using `disambiguate_aliases_db`.
 Finally, we visualise the bipartite author-file network with `get_bipartite_network`.

-Corresponding to the calls above, git2net's functionality is partitionied into three modules: `extraction`, `disambiguation`, and `visualisation`.
+Corresponding to the calls above, git2net's functionality is partitionied into three modules: `extraction`, `disambiguation`, `visualisation`, and `complexity`.
 We outline the most important functions of each module `here <https://git2net.readthedocs.io/en/latest/modules.html>`_.
 For a comprehensive details on all functions of git2net we refer to the `API reference <https://git2net.readthedocs.io/en/latest/api_reference.html>`_.